 September 24th is National Cherries Jubilee Day.
 Cherries Jubilee is an easy flambéed dessert that is presented with much fanfare.
 A sauce is made of cooked, pitted cherries and cherry liqueur (Kirschwasser—brandy can be substituted), which is flambéed in a chafing dish and ladled over a dish of vanilla ice cream at the table.
 It’s great entertainment for guests, many of whom have never had flambéed food.

 You can elaborate on the dish by serving the flaming sauce over an ice cream and angel food cake, pound cake or sponge cake, or over custard or puddings.
-(Cherries and chocolate are a delicious combination.)
+Cherries and chocolate or lemon pudding are a delicious combination.

 1. DRAIN.
 Drain cherries, reserving the juice.